MasterCloudApps-Projects/ElasticFaultTolerant-GroupChat/EFTGCA-MessagesLib/README.md

 -  **reconnectUser**(userId, userName, roomName, sessionId) Send reconnect message with userId, userName, roomName and sessionId params.

--  **sendTextMessage**(roomName, userId, userName, messageText) Send text message with userId, userName, roomName and the text of the message.
+-  **sendTextMessage**(messageText) Send text message with userId, userName, roomName and the text of the message.

 -  **getMessages**() return all the messages (received and sent)